-Texas Naval air station on lockdown, suspect in custody, officials say
+Texas Naval air station lockdown lifted, suspect in custody, officials say

 “THIS IS NOT A DRILL,” the message read.
 “Shelter in place.
 Base on lockdown.”

-Several minutes later, officials posted an update that a suspect was in custody.
+Around 20 minutes later, officials posted an update that a suspect was in custody.

 “We will lift lockdown when we’ve ensured the scene is safe.
 Remain in place.”

+“We are aware of reports that Naval Air Station Corpus Christi is on lockdown and that base security has an individual in custody.
+No shots were fired.
+No injuries have been reported.
+We will provide more information when it becomes available," the statement read.

+Officials posted another update a short time later lifting the lockdown but advised personnel to "remain clear of Building 8 CCAD."
+The significance of that building was not known.

-Circumstances surrounding the lockdown were not immediately clear but it comes just days after a Saudi national went on a shooting spree at Naval Air Station Pensacola, killing three U.S. sailors and injuring eight more.
+Wednesday's incident comes just days after a Saudi national went on a shooting spree at Naval Air Station Pensacola, killing three U.S. sailors and injuring eight more.

 CLICK HERE TO GET THE FOX NEWS APP